Before entering into a credit contract (e.g. a home loan), a credit provider (e.g. a bank) must disclose certain facts to the borrower.

 •“doctor, insulin” for a loan of $164.95; and

 Further information in relation to responsible lending can be found in:

-Under section 131 of the NCCPA, a lender must assess that a credit contract will be unsuitable for a consumer if it is likely that, at the time of the assessment:
+Under the NCCP Act (s 131), a lender must assess that a credit contract will be unsuitable for a consumer if it is likely that, at the time of the assessment:

 a the consumer will be unable to comply with the consumer’s financial obligations under the contract, or could only comply with substantial hardship; or

 b the contract will not meet the consumer’s requirements or objectives.